wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = What is the difference between "Free" and "Pro" versions? =

-Free plugin is limited to one account per each type of connected network.
-In other works you can add 1 Facebook, AND 1 Twitter AND 1 LinkedIn AND 1 etc ... accounts in the "Free" version.
-This is enough for about 85% of users.
+Free plugin is limited to one account per each type of connected networks.
+In other words you can add 1 Facebook, AND 1 Twitter AND 1 LinkedIn AND 1 etc ... accounts in the "Free" version.
+This is enough for about 95% of users.

-Pro plugin is NOT limited in number of accounts per each type of connected network.
+Pro plugin is NOT limited in number of accounts per each type of connected networks.
 You can add 10 (or 100) Facebook, AND 15 Twitter AND 5 LinkedIn AND 25 etc ... accounts in the "Pro" version.

 Please see more here: <a href="http://www.nextscripts.com/social-networks-auto-poster-pro-for-wordpress-compare-editions//">Compare Editions</a>